juji-io/docs/docs/scripting.md

 ## Add Self-defined FAQs

-You may have already prepared answers to some frequently asked questions that you want to import into the scropt.
+You may have already prepared answers to some frequently asked questions that you want to import into the script.
 Juji provides a command line tool for you to convert the FAQ and answers into REP script snippets, and you can then paste them into your script in IDE.

 Before you start, please make sure you have installed Java 6 or higher and you are familiar with general [concepts](concept.md) of Juji script.

 ### Step 1: Prepare the FAQ CSV File

 Your self-defined FAQs need to be written in a csv file satisfying the following format requirements:

 1. The first column lists the questions.
-2. The scond colum lists the corresponding answers of the first column's questions.
+2. The second column lists the corresponding answers of the first column's questions.
 3. One row can only have one answer.
 But there can be multiple questions in the same row, which means these questions share the same answer.
 These questions should be separated by newline character.
 4. The first row is assumed to be the header.

 Here's an <a href="../faq-parser/example-faqs.csv">example FAQ csv file</a>.

-Once you have prepared your FAQ and answers in the above format, do the following to steps to import them:
+Once you have prepared your FAQ and answers in the above format, do the following two steps to import them:

 ### Step 2: Convert the FAQ File to a `deftopic`